BLM-17m: A Large-Scale Dataset for Black Lives Matter Topic Detection on Twitter: Data Collection

-\textit{Figure \ref{fig:top_words}} represents the top keywords extracted from the dataset on daily basis.
+Fig.~\ref{fig:top_words} represents the top keywords extracted from the dataset on daily basis.
 We considered these keywords after lemmatization and stop-word removal.
-We kept the preprocessing step as minor as possible to not alter the dataset and its main characteristics.
+We kept the preprocessing minimal not to alter the dataset and its main characteristics. \makefig{top_words}{Frequency analysis of top keywords.}{} Some of the extracted keywords are listed below.

-In \textit{Figure \ref{fig:wordcloud}}, weekly most frequent words are visualized after lemmatization and stop words removal.
+In Fig.~\ref{fig:wordcloud}, most frequent weekly words are visualized after lemmatization and stopword removal.
 This weekly view shows trending different keywords on different weeks.
+We labeled 5k sentences from the collected tweets and preprocessed them by removing urls, user mentions, twitter picture links and emojis.
+We labeled the tweets based on their sentiment and relatedness to BLM.
+We extracted keywords of the positive and negative tweets.
+For sentiment analysis, we use four labels: ``1" for the positive tweets, ``2" for the negative tweets, ``3" for the Neutral tweets, and ``4" for the ``No data" tweets (for the tweets that only contain hashtags or mentions).
+The dataset contains 568 positive tweets, 1972 negative tweets, 1363 neutral tweets, and 648 ``No Data" tweets.
+For the relatedness to BLM, we used 3 labels: ``0" for not related, ``1" for Related, and ``4" for No data.
+This dataset contains 648 ``No data" tweets, 560 ``Not related" tweets, and 3343 ``Related" tweets.